Table of Contents

 Helpful Details/Use Cases: Under the Thayer decision, a student living in a jail or any other court-ordered residential placement within a school district is a resident of that district, in terms of who is responsible to provide their education.
 Services should begin as soon as the student becomes a resident of the school district in which the detention facility is located.
 While the law requires a district where the student is held to serve the student immediately, they aren't required to make a change in WISEdata until 96 hours after the student arrives.
 This is to protect from the situation where a student is arrested tonight, starts school in the morning, goes to court at 1 p.m., and is out by 4 p.m., as well as because there is authority to hold a student for 72 hours as a sanction.

 For incoming jail students expelled without educational services, the responsibility falls to the operator of the facility (e.g., Sheriff’s Department, Human Services).
-While a school district is not required to enroll a student during the term of his/her expulsion from another school district, school districts are encouraged to work with the jail or detention facility on the provision of educational services.
+While a school district is not required to enroll a student during the term of their expulsion from another school district, school districts are encouraged to work with the jail or detention facility on the provision of educational services.
 No service to an expelled student obligates the school district for education post release.
 For students expelled with educational services, the school district where the student resides in the jail or detention facility must provide educational services.

 All IDEA protections apply to students with disabilities in jails.
 The school district responsible for educating students in a particular jail must ensure students with disabilities receive a free appropriate public education (FAPE) in the least restrictive environment (LRE).

-A student released on Huber, a program for students incarcerated to leave for work purposes, may attend at his or her local high school.
+A student released on Huber, a program for students incarcerated to leave for work purposes, may attend at their local high school.
 For students whose detention or incarceration changes the school district of attendance, a written agreement signed by the school district responsible for the student’s education at the time, the student, and the facility should be entered into prior to release for educational services under Huber.

 Membership/Financial Implication: In general, residency for state aid and revenue limit purposes, or “membership,” is tied to where a student lives and who is financially responsible for their education.
 However, a student living on the count date at a facility for which a district is eligible for State Tuition reimbursement under s.
 121.79, Stats., may not be counted for that district’s membership.
 Eligible facilities include juvenile detention centers, jails, and certain foster or group homes.